 “A healthy conservative movement would have ensured that [Senate Majority Leader Mitch] McConnell and party leaders denied Murkowski support for the GOP nomination in 2016 after she left the party in 2010, was pro-abortion, and failed to exhibit a modicum of support for anything in the party’s platform.”

 Two other moderate Republicans, House Speaker Paul Ryan(R-WI) and Sen. Jeff Flake(R-AZ), see the writing on the wall.
 Refusing to work with a president who firmly has the support of the grassroots at his back, Ryan and Flake both have chosen not to run for re-election.
 The future appears to be every bit as bleak for Murkowski, though she is not up for re-election until 2022.

 By taking a hard line with the “independent” Republicans who have weakened the GOP for so long, Trump is steering a strong course for 2020 and beyond.

 Murkowski’s future in the Trump Republican Party may prove a dismal affair.
-Should she find herself adrift without footing like Ryan and Flake, unwilling to board the Trump Train and completely unable to stop it, she may find herself simply left behind.We value your comments!
-Please weigh in on our comment section below.
+Should she find herself adrift without footing like Ryan and Flake, unwilling to board the Trump Train and completely unable to stop it, she may find herself simply left behind.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com